About the USAID ASSIST Project

 The objective of the USAID Applying Science to Strengthen and Improve Systems (ASSIST) Project is to improve the quality and outcomes of health care and other services by enabling host country providers and managers to apply the science of improvement.
 The project seeks to build the capacity of host country service delivery organizations in USAID-assisted countries to improve the effectiveness, efficiency, client-centeredness, safety, accessibility, and equity of the health and family services they provide.
-USAID ASSIST also seeks to institutionalize the capacity to improve through competency development at the pre- and in-service levels as well as engaging with host country governments at the policy level.
+ASSIST builds on the work of the USAID Health Care Improvement Project, which provided technical assistance in 38 countries from 2007-2014.

-More information on current USAID ASSIST activities may be found in Country Descriptions or downloaded at right.
+More information on current ASSIST activities may be found in Country Descriptions or downloaded at right.